dvidelabs/poly.shell/README.md

   - `this.issuer` :

-      the prefix used for logging messages, which include the schedule id.
+      the prefix used for logging messages, which include the schedule id with the form [`this.id`] `site.name`

   - `this.jobs` :